eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 Suggestions:
 + Use  a two-week timebox for feature development, a week timebox for support, and move on to another feature (pp. 8).
++ When you assign people to projects, rather than teams to projects, people do not work in stable teams.
+Project portfolios using this management style make it hard to visualize projects (and features) of greater priority (pp. 8).
+	- When features take longer to complete than the allocated timebox (or time period), the entire project portfolio have to be rearranged/rejiggered (pp. 8).
+	- Hence, schedule and assign projects to teams, rather than individuals (pp. 8).